DCCA/nynews-v2/readme.md

 # NY NEWS

 ### About
-This app request the top 12 stories from the NY Times api
+This app request the top 12 stories from the NY Times API.
+The user can choose what section they want to search, and the app will fetch it from the API and display in cards.
+The project is also responsive too.

 ### Tech
 Here is what I have used in this project: